mannisen/dialpy/README.md

 ## Minimal working example:

 ### 1) Clone from github
-Open to terminal and cd to the folder you want the code package be downloaded to
+Open terminal and cd to the folder you want the code package be downloaded to

 type:

   `git clone https://github.com/dl-fmi/dialpy`